AlexxIT/WebRTC/README.md

 Component support streaming to [Google Cast](https://www.home-assistant.io/integrations/cast/) Chromecast devices (including Android TV and Google Smart Screen).
 Read more in [wiki](https://github.com/AlexxIT/WebRTC/wiki/Cast-or-share-camera-stream).

 Also component support creating a temporary or permanent link to a stream without sharing access to you Home Assistant.
 Read more in [wiki](https://github.com/AlexxIT/WebRTC/wiki/Cast-or-share-camera-stream).

+## FAQ

+**Q. Exernal access with WebRTC doesn't work**
+A. [Read more](https://github.com/AlexxIT/WebRTC/issues/378) and don't create new issues.

+**Q. Audio doesn't work**
+A. Check what audio codec your camera outputs.
+And what technology do you use to watch videos.
+Different technologies support different codecs.

+**Q. External access on the iPhone not in real time**
+A. The iPhone browser does not support [modern web technologies](https://caniuse.com/mediasource).
+It's hard to believe, but it's true.
+If you haven't setup external access for WebRTC - you will get a chopped stream of keyframes in MP4 format.

+**Q. Stream in macOS app not in real time**
+A. Support for modern web technologies is blocked in the macOS app.
+You will get a chopped stream of keyframes in MP4 format.

 ## Debug